 What kind of medical compensation could I expect from a car accident?

 The type and amount of compensation you receive after a car accident will be dependent on many factors.
-As a lawyer, like an Anaheim, CA car accident lawyer from a law firm like Glotzer & Leib, LLP knows, you could receive compensation for things like:
+As a lawyer, like a car accident attorney Los Angeles from a law firm like Glotzer & Leib, LLP knows, you could receive compensation for things like:

 - Prescription drugs